Wu Zetian: Ruling with Emperor Gaozong (660–683)

-Over the years, Emperor Gaozong's illness had worsened, and Empress Wu's influence continued to grow and was fully established in the political arena.
-Her controlling behavior and her excessive interference in his decisions, which she did not even dare to make alone, provoked his dissatisfaction.
-By 664, Empress Wu was said to be interfering so much in governance of the empire that she was angering Emperor Gaozong and was unhappy with her controlling behavior.
-Furthermore, she had engaged the Taoist sorcerer Guo Xingzhen (郭行真) in using witchcraft—an act that was prohibited by regulations and led to Empress Wang's downfall—and the eunuch Wang Fusheng (王伏勝) reported this to Emperor Gaozong which angered him even more.
-He consulted the chancellor Shangguan Yi, who suggested that he depose Empress Wu.
+By 664, Wu was said to be interfering so much in the empire's governance that she was angering Gaozong with her controlling behavior.
+Furthermore, she had engaged the Taoist sorcerer Guo Xingzhen (郭行真) in using witchcraft—an act prohibited by regulations, which led to Empress Wang's downfall—and the eunuch Wang Fusheng (王伏勝) reported this to Gaozong, angering him further.
+He consulted the chancellor Shangguan Yi, who suggested that he depose Wu.
 He had Shangguan draft an edict.
-But as Shangguan was doing so, Empress Wu received news of what was happening.
-She went to the emperor to plead her case, just as he was holding the edict that Shangguan had drafted.
-Emperor Gaozong could not bear to depose her and blamed the episode on Shangguan.
-As both Shangguan and Wang had served on Li Zhong's staff, Empress Wu had Xu falsely accuse Shangguan, Wang, and Li Zhong of planning treason.
+But as Shangguan was doing so, Wu received news of what was happening.
+She went to the emperor to plead her case just as he was holding the edict that Shangguan had drafted.
+Gaozong could not bear to depose her and blamed the episode on Shangguan.
+As both Shangguan and Wang had served on Li Zhong's staff, Wu had Xu falsely accuse Shangguan, Wang, and Li Zhong of planning treason.
 Shangguan, Wang, and Shangguan's son Shangguan Tingzhi (上官庭芝) were executed, while Li Zhong was forced to commit suicide.
-(Shangguan Tingzhi's daughter Shangguan Wan'er, then an infant, and her mother, Lady Zheng, became slaves in the inner palace.
-After Shangguan Wan'er grew up, she eventually became a trusted secretary for Empress Wu.)
+Shangguan Tingzhi's daughter Shangguan Wan'er, then an infant, and her mother, Lady Zheng, became slaves in the inner palace.
+After Shangguan Wan'er grew up, she became Empress Wu's trusted secretary.